atritthart/jobsite-generator-host/README.md

     diff jobsite-generator.default.yaml jobsite-generator.yaml

-If there are other differences than the S3 credentials, update your config file accordingly.
+If there are other differences than the Prismic API credentials (SECRET, APIURL) update your config file accordingly.

 Then, commit submodule reference updates in the jobsite-generator-host project and merge to QA: